lwaziT/Research-agent/README.md

 # Research-Agent

-Building a RAG systems for chatting with documents.
+Building a RAG system for chatting with documents.